 Grief is a complex emotion, and for parents of transgender children, one that is often associated with feelings of guilt and shame.
-When my son first came out as transgender, I remember first being surprised that what I was feeling felt like grief, and then immediately thinking that I had no right to those feelings of grief or loss, because my son was still alive, after all.
+When my son first came out as transgender, I remember being surprised that what I felt was so much like grief, and then immediately thinking that I had no right to those feelings of grief or loss because my son was still alive, after all.

-It was a sentiment my husband echoed when I asked why he didn’t appear as emotional as I felt.
+My husband echoed this sentiment when I asked why he didn't appear as emotional as I felt.

 "Some parents have lost their children, and I consider it a blessing to have mine still."